carpentries-incubator/high-dimensional-stats-r/episodes/09-k-means.md

 # Cluster robustness

-When we cluster data, we want to be sure that the clusters we identify are not a result of the exact properties fo the input data.
+When we cluster data, we want to be sure that the clusters we identify are not a result of the exact properties of the input data.
 That is, if the data we observed were slightly different, the clusters we would identify in this different data would be very similar.
 This makes it more likely that these can be reproduced.